ibm-cloud-docs/log-analysis/infrastructure/ubuntu-vpc.md

 {:external: target="_blank" .external}

-# Logging in Linux VPC server instances
+# Logging with Linux VPC server instances
 {: #ubuntu}

 Use the {{site.data.keyword.la_full}} service to monitor and manage logs from a Linux VPC server instance in a centralized logging system on the {{site.data.keyword.cloud_notm}}.